A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Introduction

-The Primal-Dual Hybrid Gradient (PDHG) method, which is widely used in image processing problems \cite{zhu2008efficient, chambolle2011first}, has been introduced to handle nonlinear PDEs on classical numerical schemes \cite{liu2022primal, liuJCP2023, meng2023primal}.
-Suitable preconditionings are introduced to improve the convergence of the algorithm significantly.
-The method is shown to converge linearly in \cite{liu2024numerical}.
+The Primal-Dual Hybrid Gradient (PDHG) method, which is widely used in image processing problems \citep{zhu2008efficient, chambolle2011first}, has been introduced to handle nonlinear PDEs on classical numerical schemes \citep{liu2022primal, liuJCP2023, meng2023primal}.
+Suitable preconditioning is introduced to improve the convergence of the algorithm significantly.
+The method is shown to converge linearly in \citep{liu2024numerical}.

 Large-scale optimization algorithms play a crucial role in machine learning research.
-Stochastic gradient descent (SGD) is a widely used first-order optimization method \cite{robbins1951stochastic, saad1998online, bottou-bousquet-2008}.
-One can improve the SGD's performance by incorporating momentum terms \cite{rumelhart1986learning, nag, su2016differential}.
-Various modified versions of SGD with per-parameter learning rates—such as AdaGrad \cite{duchi2011adaptive}, Adadelta \cite{zeiler2012adadelta}, RMSProp \cite{tieleman2012lecture}, and Adam \cite{kingma2014adam}—are popular optimizers in deep learning \cite{Pytorch}.
-Additionally, second-order algorithms like the BFGS method \cite{fletcher2000practical}, LBFGS method \cite{liu1989limited}, and inexact-Newton methods \cite{dembo1982inexact, brown1990hybrid, brown1994convergence, eisenstat1994globally, martens2010deep, roosta2022newton, rathore2024challenges} are also widely explored in machine learning research.
+Stochastic gradient descent (SGD) is a widely used first-order optimization method \citep{robbins1951stochastic, saad1998online, bottou-bousquet-2008}.
+One can improve the SGD's performance by incorporating momentum terms \citep{rumelhart1986learning, nag, su2016differential}.
+Various modified versions of SGD with per-parameter learning rates—such as AdaGrad \citep{duchi2011adaptive}, Adadelta \citep{zeiler2012adadelta}, RMSProp \citep{tieleman2012lecture}, and Adam \citep{kingma2014adam}—are popular optimizers in deep learning \citep{Pytorch}.
+Additionally, second-order algorithms like the BFGS method \citep{fletcher2000practical}, LBFGS method \citep{liu1989limited}, and inexact-Newton methods \citep{dembo1982inexact, brown1990hybrid, brown1994convergence, eisenstat1994globally, martens2010deep, roosta2022newton, rathore2024challenges} are also widely explored in machine learning research.